 There are loads of free tools for checking the speed of your site but you might as well go to the horse’s mouth.
 Use the Google Page Speed Tool or Pingdom Tools and you will get a list of suggestions for your developer.
 While the tool itself is free, asking your developer to make the changes may not be.
 However, if the site speed is dreadful (say 10/100), I’d suggest that a web development company should be fixing this for free as they built a site that is not up to scratch.

 5. Checking if your site is mobile friendly

 If you compared how many times you used your phone in a day to how many times you used your desktop you wouldn’t be surprised to learn that having a mobile friendly website is a ranking factor.
 Google wants to promote those sites that cater for users on mobile devices – especially now that they have a mobile first index.
 So if your site isn’t mobile friendly yet, change that.
 As above there is a very quick and simple test you can run through Google’s own mobile friendly test.

 This is a quick way to identify what page resources Google can load and what it cannot, ie what Google can “see”.
 This can highlight issues that can be addressed with your web developer.

 There’s no excuse to have huge image files on your site because there are so many free tools that will allow you to reduce the size and compress files without affecting image quality too much.
 It is a fine balance though.
 You need a good enough quality file to be useful to the user without them having to use all their data just to see a banner image.

-Firstly you need to crawl your site and look for files that are too big.
+Firstly, you need to crawl your site and look for files that are too big.
 You can do this with one of my favourite tools called Screaming Frog.
-(This is free up to 500 URLs).
+(This is free for up to 500 URLs).